Division of Academic Affairs

 • Some departments or curricula may disallow the double-counting of courses in the minor and as General Education courses.

 • A minimum of 12 hours of C (not C-) grades or better is required in the minor, though some minors may require more.
 Students who transfer in courses in the minor must earn C or better grades in three-quarters of the courses and hours that they take for the minor at UNC–Chapel Hill.
+Students who use By-Examination (BE) credit (see section below) toward a minor may have fewer than 12 hours of coursework remaining to complete the minor (especially for minors with fewer than five courses or 15 hours); in these situations, earning grades of C or better in all of the remaining coursework is required.

 • All courses in the minor department or curriculum must be taken for a regular letter grade.
 As with courses in the major, one Pass/D+/D/Fail course taken before the declaration of the minor may count toward that minor.
 Otherwise, no course in the minor department may be taken Pass/D+/D/Fail.